-Terry said that four years ago, a Filipino woman sent her four children, aged two to nine years old, from their shack to the dirty streets of Manila to beg for eight hours.
+Terry described how four years ago, a Filipino woman would send her four children aged two to nine years old from their peasant shack out to the dirty streets of Manila to beg for eight hours.
 Her husband was too ill to work.
 They survived on \$1.40 a day.

-"Their situation is like that of 1.4 billion people in Asia and the Pacific," said Terry.
+"Their situation is like 1.4 billion people in Asia and the Pacific," said Terry.

 Now she has opened an open-air store.
 Even though she is not literate and could not qualify for a bank loan because she has no assets or collateral, she was able to receive a microcredit loan of \$35.
 She bought an old sewing machine and makes slippers.

-She goes to town, throws out a sheet and people buy what she makes.
+She goes to town, throws

+out a sheet and people buy what she makes.
 Her family eats twice a day and her husband has gone to a doctor.
 The children have books and clothes, so they can go to school.
-She also paid to repair their roof.
+She also paid to repair their roof

 She paid back the first loan, and qualified for a second loan of \$100.
-She hired two sisters and a friend to help her sew.
+She used it to hire two sisters and a friend to help her sew things.